pib-rocks/software-setup/README.md

 ## Setup:

 - Edit hosts.ini:
-  - Replace <your_raspberrypi_fqdn> with the full qualified domain name of your freshly installed raspberry pi
+  - Replace <your_raspberrypi_fqdn> with
+    - the full qualified domain name if your DNS is working
+    - the IP address
+  of your freshly installed raspberry pi

 - Edit host_vars/pib/firstrun.yml
-  - Replace <your_raspberrypi_username> with the username you use on your raspberry pi (default might be pi)
+  - Replace <your_raspberrypi_username> with the username you use on your raspberry pi (default might be pi) what you used while preparing your SD card for the pi with rpi-imager

 - Copy your ssh key to templates/ssh.key